-Each year millions of visitors flock to West Yorkshire for its stunning countryside and coastline, historic cities and industrial heritage, and Wood Hall Hotel & Spa is perfectly placed to drink it all in.
+Each year millions of visitors flock to West Yorkshire for its stunning countryside, historic cities and industrial heritage, and Wood Hall Hotel & Spa is perfectly placed to take it all in.

 Historically the most prominent industry in West Yorkshire is textile manufacture, which is why the landscape – even now, three centuries on – is characterised by weavers’ cottages, woollen mills, factories and canals, built to transport raw materials and finished products.
 Although some of the bigger buildings stand empty and derelict, others are now luxury apartments or UNESCO World Heritage Sites (such as Saltaire).